"I have long been avowed enemy of bullfighting and flamenco.

 Films — Live Action

-- There is a sequence taking place in this kind of Spain near the beginning of Mission: Impossible 2, where they managed to mix Pamplona's Running of the Bulls with Seville's Easter processions, Valencia's Falles, and about any other Spanish cliché.
+- There is a sequence taking place in this kind of Spain near the beginning of Mission Impossible II, where they managed to mix Pamplona's Running of the Bulls with Seville's Easter processions, Valencia's Falles, and about any other Spanish cliché.

-- Tom Cruise is doing it again in the upcoming Knight & Day, with running of the bulls scenes shot in scenic Cádiz, in the other extreme of the country.
+- Tom Cruise is doing it again in the upcoming Knight and Day, with running of the bulls scenes shot in scenic Cádiz, in the other extreme of the country.